sastutorials/sastutorials.github.io/tutorials/macros.md

 run;
 %mend variable_modif;
 ```

+As you can see, **the parameters are set within brackets**.
+If you don't want to leave your parameter open, but want to associate a **default value** to it, you can just specify it within the brackets.
+We did so with the parameter we called *num*.

 Once we call the macro, then we can specify the actual variables that we want the macro to use.